-The Philippines is an archipelago located in South-East Asiavconsisting of 7,641 islands with a total land area of 301,780 square kilometers situated between the Philippine Sea and the South China Sea at the eastern edge of Asia.
+The Philippines is an archipelago located in South-East Asia consisting of 7,641 islands with a total land area of 301,780 square kilometers situated between the Philippine Sea and the South China Sea at the eastern edge of Asia.

-The Philipines has one of the world’s longest coastlines and, at the same time, some of the world’s most gorgeous beaches.
+The Philippines has one of the world’s longest coastlines and, at the same time, some of the world’s most gorgeous beaches.

 The Philippine archipelago is divided into three island groups: Luzon, Visayas, and Mindanao.

 This country is very well known for being multi-cultural, ever since Spanish colonial times, celebrating a bunch of different holidays and throwing many festivals year-round.